NucleusPowered/Nucleus/.github/ISSUE_TEMPLATE.md

     We categorize our issues into 2 categories:
     * Bug: Prefix your issue title with [BUG]
-    * Feature Request: Prefix your issue title with [FEATURE] -->
+    * Feature Request: Prefix your issue title with [FEATURE]

+    Note you do not need to provide all the fields given but the more you give the better and easier for us to figure out the issue.
+-->

 <!--